 Q: What are the requirements for being an eviction attorney?

-A: You must attend law school, pass the bar exam, and give your ethics exams.
+A: You must attend law school, pass the bar exam, and take your ethics exams.

 Q: What’s the best part about being an eviction attorney?